Karma Bath Bomb Projecthttps://www.brambleberry.com/in-the-studio/projects/bath-bombs/karma-bath-bomb-project/PS000153.html

 In a large bowl, add 3 cups of baking soda and 1.5 cups of citric acid.
 To get rid of clumps in the mixture, you can push the powders through a sifter or break them up with your fingers.
 Citric acid has a tendency to take off nail polish, so wear gloves to protect your manicure.
 Stir the powders together.

-In a separate glass container, add 2 ounces of sweet almond oil, 0.6 ounces of polysorbate 80, and 0.7 ounces of Bramble Berry’s Karma Type Fragrance Oil.
+In a separate glass container, add 2 ounces of sweet almond oil, 0.6 ounces of polysorbate 80, and 0.7 ounces of Ginger Patchouli Fragrance Oil.
 Mix thoroughly.

 Add the oil mixture to the baking soda and citric acid.
 Use your hands to thoroughly mix them together.

 Split the mixture in half.
 Each container will weigh about 22 ounces.
-To one container, add 4-5 drops of the Cornflower Blue La Bomb, and to the other add 4-5 drops of the Cantaloupe La Bomb.
+To one container, add about 1/4 teaspoon Blue Mica, and to the other add about 1/4 teaspoon Sunset Orange Mica.
 Use your hands to break up the drops of color and disperse them throughout the mixture.

 Begin spritzing each container with witch hazel while mixing with your hands or a spatula.
 The right texture for molding feels similar to wet sand and holds its shape when squeezed.